 - Towels, clothes and all fabrics take on a new fresh softness.

 - You’ll need fewer cleaning products and it will be easier, creating time for you to do other things.

 - No need for expensive scale removing products – which is kinder on the environment too!

 - Longer working life for your washing machine, dishwasher and central heating system – saving you money on service and maintenance costs.

-- Plumbing and appliances are protected.
+- Plumbing and appliances are better protected from scale.

 Keep your home beautiful for longer!

-- Your bathroom suite and kitchenware stay sparkling and scale free
+- Your bathroom suite and kitchenware stay sparkling and scale-free.

 - No unsightly stains or scum marks on dishes, baths, basins, taps and tiles.